Contract Electrical Engineering Jobs

 • Reading electrical drafting prints, schematics, and drawings.

-• Building systems, controls or components.
+• Building systems, controls, or components.

 • Working with high and low amperages or voltages.